Pursue a career in fitness, exercise, and physical performance and work with athletes, individuals, or people with health challenges

 By the numbers

-projected growth of the physical therapy field between 2016 and 2026; faster than average among all occupations
+projected growth of the physical therapy field between 2020 and 2030; much faster than average among all occupations

 OF GRADUATE STUDENTS FEEL PREPARED TO WORK IN THE FIELD OF EXERCISE SCIENCE IMMEDIATELY AFTER GRADUATION

 LABS ON CAMPUS DEVOTED TO PUTTING CLASSROOM CONCEPTS INTO PRACTICE